-Dr. Xing has over 70 publications in refereed journals and conference proceedings.
+Dr. Xing has over 80 publications in refereed journals and conference proceedings.
 His research work has been published in top software engineering venues such as ICSE, FSE, ASE, ICSME, SANER, MSR, TSE, EMSE.
 Four of his research papers have won Best Paper awards in ICSM2006, ICSM2011, SANER2016, ASE2016 ToolDemo.
 Three others have won nominations for Best Paper awards in ASE2005, ICSM2014, and SANER2015.
 Dr. Xing regularly referees papers and serves on the program committees of the top software engineering conferences (e.g., ICSE, ASE, ICSME).
-He has won AUD$800,000 in industry and government funding and has industrial collaborations with Rolls-Royce, Insigma Hengtian.
+He has won AUD$1,000,000 in industry and government funding and has industrial collaborations with Rolls-Royce, Insigma Hengtian, and Bangsun Technology.

-Dr. Xing has graduated five phd students, two of which work in academics, one in MSRA Suzhou, one in SUTD as postdoctural fellow, and one in Tencent AI lab.
-He currently supervise 5 PhD students, 5 Master students and several undergraduate Honours projects.
+Dr. Xing has graduated six phd students, two of which are now faculty members in universities, two are postdoctural fellow, one in MSRA Suzhou, and one in Tencent AI lab.
+He currently supervise 3 PhD students, 7 Master students and several undergraduate Honours projects.
 Dr. Xing and his research team has been actively working on the following research projects:

 - Software Engineering: Semantic clone analysis, Software graph embedding and reasoning, Code search and generation